zauberzeug/yolov5_node/README.md

 # Yolov5 Nodes

 Learning Loop Trainer and Detector Node for Yolov5 (object detection and classification of images).
 The DL part is based on https://github.com/ultralytics/yolov5
-This repository is an implementation of Nodes that interact with the [Zauberzeug Learning Loop](https://github.com/zauberzeug/learning_loop_node).
+This repository is an implementation of Nodes that interact with the Zauberzeug Learning Loop using the [Zauberzeug Learning Loop Node Library](https://github.com/zauberzeug/learning_loop_node).

 # Trainer